pvcordeiro/my-finance-tracker/README.md

 docker compose up --build -d
 ```

-The app will be available at [http://localhost:3000](http://localhost:3000) (or your server's IP).
+The app will be available at [http://localhost](http://localhost) (or your server's IP).

 The SQLite database will be created at `data/finance.db` on first run and persisted on your host.

-### 4. (Optional) Nginx + HTTPS
+### 4. (Optional) Domain + HTTPS with Cloudflare

-Nginx is included in the Docker Compose setup for HTTPS/SSL termination.
-See the `nginx/` folder for configuration and instructions on using your own domain and certificates.
+For production deployment with a custom domain and HTTPS, use Cloudflare as your reverse proxy:

+1. Point your domain to your server's IP in Cloudflare DNS
+2. Enable Cloudflare proxying for automatic SSL
+3. The app will be accessible at `https://yourdomain.com`

 ## Usage